x4m/index_diy/README.md

-# index_diy
+# Index DIY
-Supplementary material for my PGCon Online 2020 talk "Index DIY"
+Supplementary materials for my PGCon Online 2020 talk "Index DIY".

 You can download all files [from Yandex.Disk](https://yadi.sk/d/z9ZbSmp8mM1YSA).
 There you can find slides in pptx and pdf formats, some referenced papers and other stuff.